christopher-wilke-ms/finops-for-agents/README.md

 │   ├── variables.tf
 │   ├── outputs.tf
 │   └── example.tfvars
+├── mcp_server/                    # MCP server over the cost data (Azure Functions, Python v2)
+│   ├── function_app.py            # @app.mcp_tool definitions + KQL
+│   ├── host.json                  # Functions host + MCP extension config
+│   ├── local.settings.json        # Local settings (workspace id, storage)
+│   └── requirements.txt
 ├── dashboards/
 │   └── finops-dashboard.json      # Importable Azure Workbook
 ├── teams_app/                     # Teams manifest + icons
-└── images/                        # Screenshots and diagrams
+├── showcases/                     # Demo walkthroughs, screenshots and videos └── images/                        # Screenshots and diagrams
 ```

+---

+## Known limitations

+This is a working reference implementation, not a billing system.
+Before you put a number from
+it in front of a finance team, know these:

+**Department attribution is incomplete and not stable per user.** `UserDepartment_s` is written
+per *record*, from whatever Graph returned at the time of the request — it is not a property of
+the user.
+In the demo dataset that produces two distinct failures:

+- Roughly **39% of tokens land in `N/A`**, where Graph enrichment did not resolve. `N/A` is a
+  data-quality bucket, not a department, and treating it as one understates every real
+  department.
+- **One account appears under several departments.** A shared `admin@` account shows up as
+  `N/A`, `IT Operations` *and* `Engineering` across different requests.

+A practical consequence: `dcount(UserEmail_s)` grouped by department **double-counts people**,
+because one user can appear in multiple buckets.
+Sum tokens, not headcount, until enrichment is
+fixed.

+**Cost is an estimate, not the invoice.** Pricing is hardcoded at `$0.00001/input` and
+`$0.00003/output` in [`code/finops_metrics.py`](./code/finops_metrics.py).
+It is not per-model,
+it does not price cached or reasoning tokens separately, and nothing reconciles it against the
+actual Cognitive Services bill.

+**Ingestion is fire-and-forget.** A failed POST logs and drops the record.
+Totals are a floor,
+not a guarantee.

+**Retention is 90 days.** The workspace is provisioned with the default retention, so any
+look-back beyond 90 days returns nothing regardless of the `days` argument you pass.

 ---